rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Where were you when I laid the foundation of the earth?
 Tell me, if you have understanding. ^3804

-Who determined its measurements — surely you know!
+Who determined its measurements--surely you know!
 Or who stretched the line upon it? ^3805

 On what were its bases sunk, or who laid its cornerstone, ^3806